jeftegoes/ExampleContainerizedDotNETCoreApp/README.md

 # 10. Packer

-- Packer is a commandline tool that can build AWS AMIs based on templates.
+- Packer is a **command line tool** that can build AWS AMIs based on templates.
 - Instead of installing the software after booting up an instance, you can create an AMI with all the necessary software on.
 - This can speed up boot times of instances
 - It's a common approach when you run a horizontally scaled app layer or a cluster of something.
 - It might not be very useful to do this on single instances that cannot be terminated (e.g. a database).

-# 11. DevOps using terraform
+# 11. DevOps using Terraform

 - Terraform is a great fit in a DevOps minded organization.
 - Tools like Terraform and Packer can be used in the Software Development Lifecycle: